- Friday, November 28, 2014 - 6:30pmDinner with Andrew Cohengrano

 - Wednesday, December 3, 2014 - 6:30pm45 Books in 45 Minutes - Festive Winter Holiday Edition, Part TwoBen McNally Books

-Meet and dine with Allan Levine, author of Toronto: Biography of a City at grano on Tuesday, September 30, 2014.
+Meet and dine with Andrew Cohen, author of Two Days in June: John F. Kennedy and the 48 Hours That Made History at grano on Friday, November 28, 2014.
 Cocktails at 6:30 pm, dinner at 7:00 pm.